michellele994/BestFriendFinder/README.md

 # BestFriendFinder (BFF)
 https://immense-beyond-78884.herokuapp.com/

-* The purpose of this application initiate friendship between those who cannot make friends on their own.
+* The purpose of this application is to initiate friendship between those who cannot make friends on their own.

 * In this application, a user will only need to answer a set a questions before being matched up with friend(s)!
 This application is extremely easy to use.